johnsonjh/duma/README.md

   memory, set `DUMA_PROTECT_FREE` shell environment to `-1`.
 This is the default and will cause **DUMA** not to re-allocate any memory.

   For programs with many allocations and deallocations this may lead to the consumption of the full address space and thus to the failure of `malloc()`.
-To avoid such failures you may limit the amount of protected deallocated memory by setting `DUMA_PROTECT_FREE` to a positive value.
-This value in kB will be the limit for such protected free memory.
+It is important to discriminate between *address space* and *pyhsical memory*; **DUMA** does free the *physical memory*; but the *address space* is not freed.
+Thus, the *address space* may be exhausted despite available *physical memory*.
+This is especially important on 32-bit systems.
+To avoid such failures, you may limit the amount of protected de-allocated memory by setting `DUMA_PROTECT_FREE` to a positive value.
+This value in **kB** will be the limit for such protected free memory.

   A value of `0` will disable protection of freed memory.